Probabilistic deconstruction of a theory of gravity, Part I: flat space: Introduction

 In the setting of JT gravity, we proceed to define a quantum stochastic process in which the observable takes values in $\tAdS_2$, using EVPP's in the quantum theory of a single boundary.
 We note that from the perspective of the boundary theory, $\tAdS_2$ is actually a measure space in which a quantum observable---``position of particle"---takes values, and the volume measure of $\tAdS_2$ viewed as a spacetime is actually a \textit{probability} measure for the observable which is a manifestation of the Hilbert space of the theory, \eg it is the measure for integrating the particle wavefunction squared.

 In the case that we put the boundary theory in a thermal state, and take the limit of large $\ga$ and low temperature, we can derive explicit analytic expressions for the EVPP's \eqref{EVPPab} using results from quantizing the boundary particle obtained in \cite{KiSuh18}.
 Furthermore, in the semi-classical limit, which corresponds to taking $\ga$ to be larger than inverse temperature, we can evaluate integrals involving EVPP's using the saddle-point method.
-In particular, we can access classical joint probability distributions $p_{T_1}(x_1)$, $p_{T_2, T_1}(x_2, x_1),\dotsc$, which unlike the EVPP's are positive everywhere,\footnote{As is manifest in the EVPP expressions in \eqref{EVPPab}, the single-time quantum distribution $q_{T_1}(x_1)$ is always positive, while the higher-order joint quantum distributions are in general complex, being neither positive nor real.} while accounting for leading saddle-point evaluations of their integrals.
-Quite generally, we propose that joint probability distributions $p_{T_1}(x_1)$, $p_{T_{2}, T_1}(x_2, x_1),\dotsc$ arising in this way from integrals of joint quantum distributions $q_{T_1}(x_1)$, $q_{T_2, T_1}(x_2, x_1),\dotsc$ define the classical limit of the quantum stochastic process specified by the latter.
+In particular, we can access classical joint probability distributions $p_{T_1}(dx_1)$, $p_{T_2, T_1}(dx_2, dx_1),\dotsc$, which unlike EVPP's are positive everywhere,\footnote{As is manifest in EVPP expressions in \eqref{EVPPab}, a single-event quantum distribution $q_{T_1}(dx_1)$ is always positive, while multi-event quantum distributions are in general complex, being neither positive nor real.} while accounting for leading saddle-point evaluations of their integrals.
+Quite generally, we propose that joint probability distributions $p_{T_1}(dx_1)$, $p_{T_{2}, T_1}(dx_2, dx_1),\dotsc$ arising in this way from integrals of joint quantum distributions $q_{T_1}(dx_1)$, $q_{T_2, T_1}(dx_2, dx_1),\dotsc$ define the classical limit of the quantum stochastic process specified by the latter.

 Our discussion thus far applies at all time scales of the dynamics of the boundary system of JT gravity, ranging from short (compared to the radius of curvature of $\tAdS_2$, which has been set to $1$) to long.
-When we zoom in to short time scales---and correspondingly, short distances near a point of $\tAdS_2$---to extract the behavior of the position observable in \textit{flat space}, we find that the classical stochastic process produced by the quantum stochastic process as described above is in fact a \textit{Markov process}.
+When we zoom in to short time scales---and correspondingly, short distances near a point of $\tAdS_2$---and extract the behavior of the position observable in \textit{flat space}, we find that the classical stochastic process produced by the quantum stochastic process as described above is in fact a \textit{Markov process}.